Avi7ii/AirSend/README_en.md

 ### 📱 Direct Share Integration

 When sharing files on Android, your Mac appears directly in the system's Direct Share target list — like sending to a contact.
 No need to open AirSend, just tap and send.

+### 🌐 Campus / Complex LAN Compatibility

+AirSend 3.0.0 adds a **manual, default-off** `HTTP Compatibility Mode` specifically for networks where discovery works but the HTTPS data plane repeatedly times out or hangs.

+- The default remains **secure HTTPS mode**, so normal home-network usage and standard compatibility with official LocalSend stay intact
+- If devices can discover each other on a campus network but transfers keep stalling, turn on `Advanced -> Compatibility Mode (HTTP)` in the macOS menu bar
+- Once enabled, macOS exposes a plain-HTTP receive path, and the sender performs a real data-plane preflight before sending so it can choose the path that actually works on that LAN
+- If campus policy suppresses UDP multicast, AirSend can expand discovery by `/24` slices across a large subnet and also remember the last reachable device IP for lightweight re-probing and list keepalive
+- In practice, AirSend now addresses not only “device discovered but transfer unusable”, but also “after switching to campus Wi-Fi the phone is missing from the menu again”
+- This compatibility path is an extra AirSend capability built for difficult LANs; **official LocalSend does not currently provide it**
+- For home routers and mobile hotspots, leaving the default HTTPS mode on is still recommended
+- The compatibility path itself is also tighter now: no silent downgrade by default, better cancellation and timeout cleanup, small-payload fallback boundaries, and session/source binding to reduce packet mixups

 ---